9 Easy Steps to Move Your Website to a New Domain

 Now, it’s time to talk about SEO for a new domain.
 After you’ve uploaded all your files and information to the new domain, you might come across a lot of broken links and 404 pages which is no good to your new website rankings.
 So pay special attention to replacing your old URLs with the new ones.
 The most reliable approach is to use special plugins.
 Still, you can do this manually as well.
-Let us know and we will handle your SEO issues.

 Create 301 redirects for an old domain